citrovin/OpenSesame/README.md

         └── record.py
 ```

 All code is stored in the ```./src``` directory.
 It contains the ```main.py``` file, that contains the actual program, implementing the logic and the used models.
-Additionally, there are further models (i.e. ```./src/rnn``` ), that were used for training, however were not seen as feasible due to computation costs or other factors that have to be taken into account.
+Additionally, there are further models (i.e. ```./src/rnn``` ), that were used for training, however were not seen as feasible due to computation costs or other factors that had to be taken into account.

 Every directory named after a model, i.e. ```./src/feed-forward``` contain the training file of the models and the trained models, that are used in ```main.py```.